CorDapp Design Language Views

-This section gives an example of each CMN view, see the sections dedicated to each view for more details.
+This section gives an example of each CDL view, see the sections dedicated to each view for more details.

 State Machine View (Ledger Layer)